-Our clinic offers treatments for acne that may be challenging to address through conventional methods.
-By accurately diagnosing the causes and stages of acne, we combine proven medical devices and peeling treatments to effectively improve even severe cases of acne that may not respond well to standard treatments.
+Our clinic offers treatments for acne that is difficult to cure with insurance-covered treatments.
+We accurately diagnose the causes and stages of acne, combining medical devices with proven global success in acne treatment and peeling therapies to effectively improve even stubborn acne that was hard to treat under insurance.

-In addition to addressing existing symptoms, our treatment focuses on improving skin quality to prevent acne recurrence.
-Alongside lifestyle advice, we provide fundamental treatments to promote the development of beautiful, acne-resistant skin.
+Beyond treating current symptoms, improving your skin’s condition during treatment is crucial to prevent acne recurrence.
+Alongside lifestyle advice, you’ll receive fundamental treatments to achieve beautiful, acne-resistant skin.

-When the skin’s turnover cycle is disrupted, the keratinocytes around the pores remain on the skin, increasing in thickness and blocking the pores.
-This is known as comedones, where sebum accumulates in the pores.
-When comedones become inflamed, they turn into red pimples or pus-filled pimples.
-Even after the inflammation subsides and flattens out, temporary redness may remain.
-Moreover, in cases of severe inflammation, uneven scars may be left behind.
+When skin turnover is disrupted, the stratum corneum around the pores remains on the skin, thickening and blocking the pores.
+This is called a comedone, a condition where sebum accumulates in the pore.
+When a comedone becomes inflamed, it turns into a red pimple or a pimple filled with pus.
+Even after the inflammation subsides and the pimple flattens, redness may temporarily remain.
+In cases of severe inflammation, uneven, pitted scars can sometimes form.

 The types of acne and the stages they go through require different approaches for improvement.